(Updated September 2016)

-Of the gross amount of 249 TWh in 2013, about 16 TWh is used by the power stations themselves, leaving 233 TWh actually sent out (net production).
-Then about 15 TWh is lost or used in transmission and 12 more in energy sector consumption, leaving 206 TWh for final consumption (or 182 TWh apart from aluminium exports).*
+Of the gross amount of 248 TWh in 2014, about 15 TWh was used by the power stations themselves, leaving 233 TWh actually sent out (net production).
+Then about 12 TWh is lost or used in transmission and 13.5 more in energy sector consumption, leaving 208 TWh for final consumption (or 184 TWh excluding use in aluminium production).*

-Most of this is associated with the grid-connected National Electricity Market (NEM) in the southeast and east of the country (see below), the second grid being the South West Interconnected Supply area in Western Australia.
+Most of this is associated with the grid-connected National Electricity Market (NEM) in the southeast and east of the country (see below), the second grid being the South West Interconnected System (SWIS) in Western Australia.
 A smaller grid is in the Pilbara.

-About 65% of Australia's electricity is produced from 48% of the capacity, reflecting the predominance of base-load demand and the fact that coal provides the main base-load capacity in Australia.
-See also chart below.
+Nearly 65% of Australia's electricity is produced from 44% of the capacity, reflecting the predominance of base-load demand (see figure below) and the fact that coal provides the main base-load capacity in Australia.
 Note that electrically, Western Australia is isolated.

 National Electricity Market (NEM)